togostanza/togostanza/doc/Getting-Started.md

 Two changes were made: (1) `stanza:type` was changed from `string` to `number`, and (2) `stanza:example` was changed from `"42"` (string) to `42` (number).

-As you can see, you need to write values in `stanza:example` with the type according to `stanza:type`. stanza function is unchanged.
+As you can see, you need to write values in `stanza:example` with the type according to `stanza:type`.
+Here, the stanza class is unchanged.
 Now you should see that it works fine:

 > The number is 42.
 The next is 43.